 I hung my head and sobbed for what seemed like a very long while.

 Abruptly, a moment of clarity forced me to sit up and a calm enveloped me.
 It was time to take stock.

-This was my predicament: I was some 12 miles from the homestead, I was not expected home till dark and it was only 11am.
+This was my predicament: I was some 12 kilometres from the homestead.
+I was not expected home till dark and it was only 11am.
 My only chance to save myself was riding home in the hope my father was there when I arrived.
 Then, he could call the Royal Flying Doctor Service and perhaps they may come to rescue me.
 I also acknowledged, with dread, that oxygen deprivation was draining my stamina with every choking breath.